 Travel to Cuba for US Citizens has been restricted for a very long time.
 The rules have changed and you can now travel to Cuba for certain specific reasons.
-Before you go, you’ll need a few other things like a Tourist Visa Card and medical insurance.
+Before you go, you’ll need a few other things like a Tourist Visa Card, medical insurance, and travel affidavit.
 I just returned from a week in Cuba and will explain below.

 Who can visit Cuba?

 If you have a non-US passport, use it.
 You can avoid the following requirements which apply only to those traveling on a US Passport.
 If you only have a US Passport, your visit must be for one of the below 12 categories specified by the US Department of Treasury:

 - official business of the U.S. government, foreign governments, and certain intergovernmental organizations